 Go to: Settings -> Wifi Networks -> Then switch off “Ask to Join Networks”.

-Also, using Wifi does use less battery power than 3G.
+Also, using Wifi does use less battery power than 3G or LTE.
 So if you have the ability to connect to wifi networks at home or work, use them.
 Also, while we are talking about radios – if you do not use Bluetooth anywhere, keep it switched off as well…

 2) Push Email and Push Notifications:

 This seems to have a very big effect on battery life, especially if you have multiple email accounts, and many apps.

 You have to ask yourself – do you really need to have a constant connection to your email?
 Do you have to get that email or meeting request the moment it is sent?
 Or is once every 30 minutes enough to keep in contact?
 Obviously if you are dealing with on the minute deals (or whatever), keep Push Email on.
 But here is how to deactivate it: